• Docs

 Alt TextUpon confirmation, the system will generate a new Client Secret and display a success message:

-• he dialog will show the Client ID (unchanged) and the new Client Secret
+• The dialog will show the Client ID (unchanged) and the new Client Secret

 • Use the eye icon to reveal each value, then copy them to a secure location.